 You can't add more than one shared parameter set to a single test case.
 If two test cases share similar data, for example, one test case needs customer ID, name, email, and phone, and the second needs customer ID, name and address, you might consider creating a single shared parameter set containing all of the parameters - even though a few of the columns in the set will remain unused in each test case.

 Run a test case with parameters

-Select a test case with parameters and start it running.
+Select a test case with parameters and start running it.
 The Test Runner shows the first row of parameter values.

 When you've completed the steps, mark the test passed or failed.
 Then go on to the next iteration of the test, which uses the next row of parameter values.

 Use the drop down to navigate to other iterations.